 The best way to respond to passive-aggressive behavior is through clear, assertive communication.
 Additionally, it's important to recognize the role you may be playing by keeping this pattern of behavior going, Dr. McDonald says.
 "Then, when you're in a place where you feel solid, you can confront your partner directly.
 State the behavior, why it's problematic, and then make really clear boundaries for further communication."
 Try not to respond when you're angry or defensive.
 "This is just going to generate more passive-aggressive behavior coming your way," Dr. McDonald says.

-It's important to address passive aggressive behavior with assertiveness skills, otherwise, it can lead to more conflict and less intimacy.
+It's important to address passive aggressive behavior with assertiveness skills, otherwise, it may lead to more conflict and less intimacy.
 This can become a frustrating cycle.

 Likewise, ignoring passive-aggressive behavior isn't the way to go either.
 "This shows the aggressor that you are okay with this behavior to continue," says Emily Griffin, a Maryland-based mental health therapist.
 "One caveat is if this is an abusive relationship.
 Standing up to someone who is abusive, may lead to more abuse, so it is recommended to seek counseling or domestic violence services to ensure safety."

 Otherwise, a counselor may be needed to help couples navigate a new way to communicate with each other.
-"Most of the time, couples counseling is needed to help both partners understand the communication cycles they are in and how to openly communicate their feelings instead of going straight to "punishing" the other person with passive-aggressiveness," says Griffin.
-While avoiding confrontation may prevent any hard feelings in the short-term, it breeds them in the long-run.
-Individual and couples counseling have been known to be helpful for those who are willing to seek that support.
+"Most of the time, couples counseling is needed to help both partners understand the communication cycles they are in and how to openly communicate their feelings instead of going straight to 'punishing' the other person with passive-aggressiveness," says Griffin.
+While avoiding confrontation may prevent any hard feelings in the short-term, it might breed them in the long-run.
+Individual and couples counseling can be helpful for those who are willing to seek that support.